How to Optimize Higher Education Websites for Google AI Overviews and Generative Search Engines

 Optimize for Long Tail Keywords and Conversational Search

-• Use Google Search Console: Apply the query filter to find keywords and phrases with question words like how, where, when, what, and why.
+• Use Google Search Console: Apply the query filter in Google Search Console to find keywords and phrases with question words like how, where, when, what, and why.

 • Leverage Third-Party Tools: Tools like Answer the Public help identify questions your target audience is asking.

-• Assess Content Needs: Identify content that answers the uncovered question-based keywords and determine if it exists on your site or needs to be created.
+• Assess Content Needs: Identify content that answers the question-based keywords and determine if it exists on your site or needs to be created.

 Optimize Site Architecture and Linking: